-The HP High-Performance Secure Hard Disk provides hardware-based cryptography and persistent storage to securely manage sensitive document and system data.
-Data on this drive is encrypted and the encryption key is locked to the HCD.
+Depending on the MFP model, the HCD contains one or two disk-based, self-encrypting drives.
+A self-encrypting drive provides hardware-based cryptography and persistent storage to securely manage sensitive document and system data.
+Data on a self-encrypting drive is encrypted, and the encryption key is locked to the HCD.
 The cryptographic functionality is transparent to the TOE and to the user.
-Not all MFP models in this evaluation contain this storage drive.
-The MFP models that do not, instead contain eMMC.
-For MFP models that contain eMMC, the HP High-Performance Secure Hard Disk is available as an accessory (HP part #: B5L29-67903).

-Certain areas of the eMMC are encrypted under the control of the TOE using the HCD's hardware.
+For MFP models that contain eMMC storage as the primary storage drive, certain areas of the eMMC are encrypted under the control of the TOE using the HCD's hardware.

-1.5.3.3 Identification and authentication
+1.5.3.3 Identification and Authentication